SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 ## Social summary (100 chars)

-Introducing Open Operations as the logical next step taking Open Source to the Ops part of Open DevOps practices.
+Introducing Open Operations as the next step taking Open Source to the Ops part of Open DevOps.

 ## What should attendees expect to learn?
 (1000 chars)